MemoryXtend for PMEM

 PMDK is vendor-neutral, started by Intel and motivated by the introduction of Optane DC persistent memory.
 PMDK is open source and will work with any persistent memory that provides the SNIA NVM Programming Model.

-GigaSpaces has developed a PMEM driver that works with Intel's Optane DC PMEM array, which is currently in its beta stage.
+GigaSpaces has developed a PMEM driver that works with Intel's Optane DC PMEM array.
 The MemoryXtend pmem storage driver stores Space objects in pmem, outside the Java heap.

 Intel's Optane DC PMEM array supports two modes, Memory mode and App Direct mode.
 The MemoryXtend PMEM driver uses Intel's App Direct mode.
 Ensure that the PMEM array is set to App Direct mode so that it will work with the MemoryXtend PMEM driver.